 Preferred Drug (Level 2 Drug) – a Brand Name Drug available on the Plan Formulary at a copayment level between a Generic Drug and a Non-Preferred Drug.
 Each Medicare Part D Plan will establish its own co-payment levels.

-Premium – the amount a Member is required to pay to the Plan per month to receive Covered Benefits under the Plan.

 Prescription – an order for a drug, either written, given orally or otherwise transmitted to a registered pharmacy by a licensed practitioner with prescriptive privileges granted by an appropriate licensing authority, or his or her expressly authorized agent.

-Prescription Advantage (the Plan) – the catastrophic Prescription Drug insurance plan created by St. 2000, c.
+Prescription Advantage (the Plan) – the catastrophic Prescription Drug program created by St. 2000, c.
 159, §46, et seq. which is administered by Elder Affairs and carried out by entities under agreement with Elder Affairs.

 Prescription Drug – any and all outpatient drugs approved by the Food and Drug Administration (FDA) which, under federal law, are required, prior to being dispensed or delivered, to be labeled with the statement “Caution, Federal law prohibits dispensing without prescription” or a drug which is required by any applicable federal or state law or regulation to be dispensed only by Prescription.